 We are currently partnering with companies who can leverage our SCS Microinjector to deliver their ophthalmic product candidates to the SCS.
 Our current and future licensing partners may request modifications to the design of our SCS Microinjector to accommodate the delivery of their respective product candidates.
-If we are unable to make such modifications, we may not receive regulatory and development milestone payments that we otherwise would be eligible to receive, which could significantly harm our financial position.
+If we are unable to make such modifications, we may not receive regulatory and development milestone payments that we otherwise would be eligible to receive after we have satisfied our obligations under the Purchase and Sale Agreement, which could significantly harm our financial position.